BUSINESS ADMINISTRATION RESOURCES

 (They have explained the apparent descrepancy in envelope height limit for normal postage rate within Canada and to the US, though a trap remains.)

-For an Internet web site Search Engine I like Google.
+For an Internet web site Search Engine I have liked Google.
 It uses popularity as a criteria, which usually works better for general searches but not for finding an organization's own web site.
 Google is simple with a clean screen.

 INFORMATION